kathyminhanh97/slavetothealgorithm/week8/readme.md

 https://raw.githubusercontent.com/auduno/clmtrackr/dev/build/clmtrackr.min.js

+**Although I don't get this to work, I really appreciate Jeff Thompson for posting the video.
+I tried to do it myself before watching the video and it was like piecing puzzles together without knowing the entire picture.
+I understand much better now about how this whole thing works**

 X) The Emotion detection using Face API using Tenor Flow???
 (I need to ask Yasmin again about this)

 Tutorial by Web Dev Simplified and codeSTACKr (YouTube)